-Business Interruption Insurance
+What Is Business Interruption Insurance?

-Your Business Interruption Insurance coverage can help pay…
+Your Business Interruption Insurance coverage can help pay for:

-So if you have Property Insurance (or a Business Owner's Policy) without Business Interruption Insurance, you could be in serious financial trouble if you ever have to shut down unexpectedly.
+Business Interruption Insurance is an essential survival tool for small businesses.
+If you have Property Insurance (or a Business Owner's Policy) without Business Interruption Insurance, you could be in serious financial trouble if you ever have to shut down unexpectedly.

 Watch the video "What Is Business Interruption Insurance?" for more coverage details.